 (…existing texts…)

-The WUR Operating Class subfield indicates the operating class values as defined in Annex E in use for transmission of WUR Beacon frames from the WUR AP to the WUR non-AP STA.
-The operating class is interpreted in the context of the country specified in the Beacon frame.
-The encoding is the same as the definition of Operating Class field in 9.4.1.22 (Operating Class and Channel field).
+The WUR Operating Class subfield indicates the operating class values of the WUR primary channel as defined in Annex E in use for transmission of WUR Beacon frames from the WUR AP to the WUR non-AP STA.
+The operating class is interpreted in the context of the country specified in the Beacon frame (see 29.2 (WUR channel, WUR primary channel, and WUR discovery channel)).
+The encoding is the same as the definition of Operating Class field in 9.4.1.22 (Operating Class and Channel field).(#3364)

-The WUR Channel subfield indicates a channel number, which is interpreted in the context of the indicated operating class as defined in Annex E in use for transmission of WUR Beacon frames from the WUR AP to the WUR non-AP STA .
-The encoding is the same as the definition of Channel field in 9.4.1.22 (Operating Class and Channel field).
+The WUR Channel subfield indicates a channel number of the WUR primary channel, which is interpreted in the context of the indicated operating class as defined in Annex E in use for transmission of WUR Beacon frames from the WUR AP to the WUR non-AP STA (see 29.2 (WUR channel, WUR primary channel, and WUR discovery channel)).
+The encoding is the same as the definition of Channel field in 9.4.1.22 (Operating Class and Channel field).(#3363)

 (…existing texts…)

-The WUR Beacon Period subfield represents the number of time units (TUs) between consecutive target WUR beacon transmission times (TWBTTs) (see 29.6.2 (WUR Beacon generation)).
+The WUR Beacon Period subfield represents the number of time units (TUs) between consecutive target WUR beacon transmission times (see 29.6.2 (WUR Beacon generation)).(#3146)

-The Offset of TWBTT subfield indicates the time difference between the TWBTT with the smallest TSF time in units of TU and TSF 0 (see 29.6.2 (WUR Beacon generation)).
+The Offset of TWBTT subfield indicates the time difference between the target WUR beacon transmission time with the smallest TSF time in units of TU and TSF 0 (see 29.6.2 (WUR Beacon generation)).(#3146)

 (…existing texts…)